Kellyville, Oklahoma: History

 Oklahoma's worst train disaster took place just west of Kellyville on September 28, 1917, when two Frisco trains collided.
 Twenty-three people were killed and eighty injured.
 It remains one of the country's bloodiest train wrecks due to the large number of cattle deaths.
-In the early 1970s, there were plans to build a ski resort in Kellyville — Oklahoma's first — using artificial snow, but the idea was short-lived due to the region's climate.

 Oil and gas were discovered nearby in 1915.
 This created a population boom and attracted construction of a refinery in Kellyville.
 By 1930, the population was 548.
 Although oil and gas production waned, population continued to grow.
 Now, a significant number of employed residents commute to jobs in Sapulpa and Tulsa.
 However, Webco Industries has become a major local employer, having opened a corrosion-resistant alloy plant in Kellyville in 2008 which produces specialty nickel alloy and stainless tubing.
 The plant was significantly expanded in 2018.

+In the early 1970s, there were plans to build a ski resort in Kellyville — Oklahoma's first — using artificial snow, but the idea was short-lived due to the region's climate.